 National Symbols of India

 The National Symbols of India have been deliberately chosen to present the country in the most positive light.
-They are picked to reflect the country’s culture, beliefs, and the positive traits that are frequently associated with Indian ancestry.
 While the lotus, India’s national flower, represents spirituality and the purity of the heart and mind, the tiger, the country’s national animal, represents power, bravery, and courage.
 The Peacock is India’s National Bird due to its royal grace and unsurpassed natural beauty, while the Banyan tree was named the country’s National Tree due to its immortality.

 17 National Symbols of India List

 |4||National Calendar||Saka Calendar|

 |9||National Bird||Indian Peacock|